ProhibitedTV/BitRiver-Live/docs/quickstart.md

 The health payload still expects the ingest services to be reachable from the API container:

 - **SRS controller:** `BITRIVER_SRS_API` defaults to `http://srs-controller:1985` inside the Compose network.
 If you move SRS elsewhere, point this URL at a reachable host and keep the API token aligned with the controller's configuration.
 - **OvenMediaEngine:** `BITRIVER_OME_API` defaults to `http://ome:8081` and requires the username/password set in `.env`.
-The quickstart renders `deploy/ome/Server.generated.xml` from `deploy/ome/Server.xml` on every run and the compose bundle mounts it into the container, keeping the control credentials aligned with `.env` so a 401 surfaces as `unhealthy` instead of silently failing.
+A short-lived `ome-config` helper in the compose file renders `deploy/ome/Server.generated.xml` from `deploy/ome/Server.xml` before OME starts, keeping the control credentials aligned with `.env` so a 401 surfaces as `unhealthy` instead of silently failing.
 When running OME outside Compose, keep this URL reachable from the API container so `/healthz` reports the correct status even though the HTTP status code remains 200 during degraded states, and mirror the same credentials in your OME configuration.
 The template rewrites the control listener bind/IP from `BITRIVER_OME_BIND` (default `0.0.0.0`) while preserving the `<Listeners><TCP><Bind>0.0.0.0</Bind><IP>0.0.0.0</IP><Port>8081</Port></TCP></Listeners>` schema—update both the template and `BITRIVER_OME_API` together if you customize the control port.
 OvenMediaEngine 0.15.x rejects top-level `<Bind>`/`<IP>` entries, and the quickstart now fails fast if they are present in the template so you see a clear error before Compose starts.
   Edit `BITRIVER_OME_USERNAME`, `BITRIVER_OME_PASSWORD`, or `BITRIVER_OME_BIND` in `.env`?
-Re-render `deploy/ome/Server.generated.xml` with `./scripts/render-ome-config.sh` (or add `--force` to rewrite even when timestamps match) so the control credentials and bind address stay aligned with the health check.
+Re-render `deploy/ome/Server.generated.xml` with `./scripts/render-ome-config.sh` (or add `--force` to rewrite even when timestamps match) before running `docker compose up -d` when you operate OME outside Compose so the control credentials and bind address stay aligned with the health check.
 - **Transcoder:** `BITRIVER_TRANSCODER_API` defaults to `http://transcoder:9000`; ensure the host and port resolve from the API container and that the token matches `BITRIVER_TRANSCODER_TOKEN`.

 Update the generated `.env` before inviting real users—swap in a valid admin email, capture the printed admin password (the